The Summer of a Lifetime

 Riley Thomas aims to foster an environment of radical love and acceptance of self and others here at OTC.
 A firm believer in the healing power of silliness, laughter, and hope she looks forward to returning to camp each summer where these are abundant.
 Her favorite thing about camp is helping teenagers discover their inner strength and validity in their ideas, thoughts, and feelings.
 Throughout the year she can be found working toward her M.A in Women, Gender, and Sexuality Studies and thinking about the magic of laughter over a campfire.

 Counselor / Art Hut Manager

-Alana is the one of the individuals running the Art Hut this year at OTC.
+Alana is one of the individuals running the Art Hut this year at OTC.
 Alana believes the best part about camp is human expression!
-There is so many ways teens get to express themselves at OTC, whether it be through dance parties, sign language, visual arts, cooking, making music, and so much more!
+There are so many ways teens get to express themselves at OTC, whether it be through dance parties, sign language, visual arts, cooking, making music, and so much more!
 When Alana isn’t at camp, you can find her studying art and Speech-Language Pathology or leading creative arts programming in Ithaca, NY.

 I am a passionate vegan cook who cares deeply about health and wellness.
 I find comfort in nature, and what better place to connect with nature than OTC!
 My favorite thing about OTC is getting to support and inspire campers while growing alongside them.

 My happiest memories are of the days I spent at summer camp as a kid.
 So much, in fact, that I resigned from my 18-year corporate career so summers would be free to be a camp nurse.
 I’m so looking forward to meeting all the extraordinary campers and staff at Camp Odyssey.
 I’ll be around to cover those inevitable cuts, put ice on bumps and keep your rashes from itching.
 Oh and no, you will not be seeing double your other camp nurse is my identical twin sister, Tami!
 That should keep things interesting in the Health Center!